 Fertilizers prices increase and availability to rural communities in developing countries is a challenge to increasing food production.
 This project is generating the economic, social and biophysical knowledge base for the development of indigenous fertilizers that provide local business opportunities, are as or more effective and less expensive than imported fertilizers.
 Resource mapping identifies local food and processing wastes that are rich in nutrients.
 Innovative yet simple technology based on thermochemical and enzymatic conversion is utilized and acceptance by farmers tested.

-The Cornell Small Grains Breeding and Genetics Project has released a new soft white winter wheat variety called Hopkins with exceptionally high grain yield, grain quality and disease resistance.
-This variety is moderately resistant to fusarium head blight and is more sprout resistant than older varieties, thus increasing the efficiency of production for the farmer, and thereby resulting in higher profits.
+The Cornell Small Grains Breeding and Genetics Project has released a new soft red winter wheat variety called Otsego with exceptionally high grain yield, grain quality and disease resistance.
+This variety is moderately resistant to fusarium head blight and is more sprout resistant than white wheat varieties, thus increasing the efficiency of production for the farmer and thereby resulting in higher profits.

 The SELEX protocol is a powerful method for identifying new inhibitors of biological targets.
 This step is often one of the first in the development of new drugs.
 In collaboration with the research groups of Profs.
 John Lis and Harold Craighead, we are using computational biology to optimize the performance and efficiency of this method.

 Ecological change in large lakes affects the livelihoods of a large number of people.
 Food web dynamics is at the heart of these changes, as they affect fish and fisheries.
 We have developed methods to assess the lower trophic levels on which fish depend and are analyzing the effects of ecological change on the whole food web.
 We are since 2012 the main EPA grantee for monitoring the lower trophic levels of all five Great Lakes, from Superior to Ontario and share this information with managers in the US and Canada